 Let’s try to apply the same ANN on another image, for instance: an apple.

 The weights and the equation we use are the same for any image we’ll apply the model on.
 However, since the input is different the computation, the middle layer scores and the output layer will be different.

-On this example, our output layer demonstrate 80% on the “not a strawberry” neurone.
+On this example, our output layer demonstrates 80% on the “not a strawberry” neuron.